 Tests for a Lighting Installation (Jan 2019)

 This is a GIF from one of the tests that I have been running recently.
 It has been generated by a software I am prototyping to control in-ground lighting for an installation currently in proposal stage.
 Each dot on the screen will correspond to a lighting fixture.
 In its final version, the software will be able to control each light individually (1800 individual lights in the example below), allowing the creative team to control their brightness and colour.
-The software will be used also for pre-visualisation, programming, and to refine the lighting effects, in order to achieve the desired aesthetic.
+The software will be used also for pre-visualisation, programming, and to refine the lighting effects, in order to achieve the desired aesthetic and look.

 Volumetric Lights 1.0 (Nov 2018)

 Initial tests on Volumetric Lights, a custom made software I have started developing and exploring in mid 2018.
 This software allows me to run 3D animations through a grid of lights installed in a physical space.
 This custom made software has also a visualisation tool, displayed in the screen-captures below.
 This is an indispensable feature that will help with the effects pre-programming and with discussing specific lighting solutions and overall look.

 Interface for Live Control and Manipulation of Lighting Clusters (Oct 2018)